NicoMarshall/airbnb_property_model/README.md

   * test loss / R2 score: 97.55 / 0.43

-As we see, the grid search has yielded a better model - but still only one that is very similar in performance to the best linear regression model from Milestone 1.
+As we see, the grid search has yielded a better model - but still only one that is very similar in performance to the best linear regression model from Milestone 2.
 We can observe that the smoothed loss on the training and validation sets plateaus at around £100; still a poor performance:

 ![training_loss](https://github.com/NicoMarshall/airbnb_property_model/assets/109066030/763c3606-9e21-440f-894d-53d105c49148)
 ![validation_loss](https://github.com/NicoMarshall/airbnb_property_model/assets/109066030/1e7302d5-13ab-451e-86bf-ea2318078f9a)

+## Minor Experiment; Predicting bedroom number
+We can switch the target variable to bedroom number and re-run the training pipeline, then compare performance with price modelling.
+Since the number of bedrooms is an integer with inherent ordering and a finite state space (1 to 10), we can try both regression and classification approaches.
+Once again, we use a hyperparameter grid search and select the best model based on the relevant test set metric.
+Since this is a heavily imbalanced dataset (see Milestone 1), the F_1 score is the preferred metric for classification models.

+Results:

+  * Neural Network: RMSE loss = 0.57
+  * Linear Regression: RMSE loss = 0.74
+  * Logistic Regression: Accuracy score = 0.816 , F_1 score = 0.657
+  * Random Forest: Accuracy score: 0.776 , F_1 score = 0.615

+It is interesting to note that the best neural network is clearly superior to the best linear regressor, in contrast to the price modelling before.

 ## Conclusions
 The overall conclusion looking across all the best models, and their relatively low predicitive power, is that the features used in these